Access, guardianship and custody – how does it work?

 If you’re a single parent, here’s where you stand with legal rights and responsibilities to your child

-So do both parents have automatic guardianship rights?
+Do both parents have automatic guardianship rights?

-I’m an unmarried father and I want to get access to my child.
+I want to get access to my child.
 What should I do?

 If this fails, you can apply for access through the District Court.
 This might be confusing and daunting, but it is worth it to try get access to your child.
 You can get in touch with the Free Legal Advice centre for help in doing this.
 If your application is successful, the court can set the time, place, and duration of your access.

-What about if I want to become the child’s guardian?
+Can I become the child’s guardian?